qmuloadmin/betwixt/README.md

  - `tag` sets a tag, just a string, on the code block(s).
 This allows filtering on the command line to only tangle code with a certain tag.
 Additional functionality around tags is likely coming soon.

  While it is not treated as a normal property, you can also set a `code` property in a betwixt block.
 This is never inherited, and it is effectively treated as a code block for tangle operations.
 The difference is that it isn't visible in the rendered markdown -- this is useful for internal plumbing or boilerplate you don't want the end users seeing.

+#### Scope

+Properties are defined with a scope of markdown headings.
+Parent headings' properties are inherited by children, but don't affect siblings or parents.

 #### Example